 Architecture, Interior Architecture, & Designed Objects Undergraduate Overview

-The Department of Architecture, Interior Architecture, & Designed Objects (AIADO) is a place where students can explore design and experiment across boundaries.
+The Department of Architecture, Interior Architecture, and Designed Objects (AIADO) is a place where students can explore design and experiment across boundaries.

-AIADO offers combined coursework with Departments including Fashion Design, Fiber and Material Studies, Sculpture, and Ceramics; allowing students to build strong connections to other areas of the School.
-BFA students are encouraged to apply to the Department’s External Partnership courses with collaborators in industry and culture.
-Students participate in the undergraduate spine, including the Sophomore Seminar, Junior Professional Practice Seminar, and Capstone experience in their final year.
-BFA Students work in the School’s workshops, libraries, and museum collection, making the most of the resources of the School and the city.
+AIADO offers combined coursework with departments including Fashion Design, Fiber and Material Studies, Sculpture, and Ceramics, allowing students to build strong connections to other areas of the School.
+BFA students are encouraged to apply to the department’s External Partnership courses with collaborators in industry and culture.
+Students participate in the Academic Spine, including the Sophomore Seminar, Junior Professional Practice Seminar, and Capstone experience in their final year.
+BFA students work in the School’s workshops, libraries, and museum collection, making the most of the resources of the School and the city.

 • With courses on architectural design, representation skills, and architectural history and theory, the Architecture Pathway focuses on architecture and its impacts on public life while allowing students to experiment in areas such as technology and building performance, urbanism and social practice, and the visualization and communication of information.